Semialgebraic set

-In mathematics, a semialgebraic set is a finite union of sets defined by polynomial equalities and polynomial inequalities.
+In mathematics, a basic semialgebraic set is a set defined by polynomial equalities and polynomial inequalities, and a semialgebraic set is a finite union of basic semialgebraic sets.
 A semialgebraic function is a function with a semialgebraic graph.
 Such sets and functions are mainly studied in real algebraic geometry which is the appropriate framework for algebraic geometry over the real numbers.